 You are the right supplier for a unique subset of clients.
 Instead of trying to be all things to all customers (which never works for anyone — not even Walmart), identify which customer is most likely to appreciate your brand and your products.

 Once you clarify who your primary customer target is, create a profile.
 Don't just think about it — write it down!
 This profile work will help you do a more efficient, effective job of prospecting and qualifying.

 Be prepared!
 We have produced a lot of information to help you meet deadlines, have clear expectations, and show up to the show prepared to sell.

 Your Exhibitor Service Kit will arrive about 4 months prior to the show (projected early May).
 Watch for it!

-Send in your required forms by the required dates.
+Send in your required forms by the required dates - it may even save you money.
 Look for carpet, electrical, plumbing, furniture, floral, and other booth accessory forms.